The Music Centre offers individual lessons by accredited teachers from beginner to advanced levels. Lessons are available in:

 A number of scholarships are available for members of St Leonard's Chapel Choir.
 These cover the full cost of singing tuition at the Music Centre.

 Up to three organ scholarships are awarded each year.
 Organ scholars accompany either St Leonard's or St Salvator's Chapel Choir.
+The scholarships cover organ tuition with the University Organist Tom Wilkinson and Honorary Professor of Organ Henry Fairs, recital opportunities, masterclasses with leading organists, and participation in international organ academies.

 Awards from the Hebdomadar's Music Fund are based on financial need and cover half the cost of music lessons for that year.
 Financial need is reviewed and assessed by Student Services, not the Music Centre, and is treated in absolute confidence.